davidlamt/davidltran.com/src/posts/kcon-2018/index.md

 This time around, we had the opportunity to enjoy the concert from one of the lounges or from general seating.

 We did both.
-Before the concert started, we checked out the lounge and what it had to offer.
+Before the concert started, we checked out the lounge to see what it had to offer.

 ![KCON 2018 2](kcon-2018-2.jpg)

 The lounge had a pretty awesome view and "free" food and drinks.
-We took pictures to show off the view we had, ate some food, enjoyed a few drinks, and then headed down before the show started.
+We took pictures to show off the view we had, ate some food, enjoyed a few drinks, and then headed down before the show began.

 ![KCON 2018 3](kcon-2018-3.jpg)